The Art School at DePaul University

 Prerequisites: ART 105 (2D Foundations) or ANI 105 or GD 105 or permission of the instructor.

 Additional Course Information: The perception of color is deceptively complex.
 It is influenced by light, properties of reflection, the human eye, unconscious brain function, context, relationships between colors, language, culture, and even our beliefs about color.
 In this class we will analyze color by learning precise terminology, a range of color models, color concepts and the individuals associated with them, color relationships and interactions, and culturally specific color symbolism.
-We will study artists whose works highlight these concepts and we will experiment to understand how theories play out in practice.
+We will study artists whose works highlight these concepts, and we will experiment to understand how theories play out in practice.
 Students will apply their knowledge in the creation of artworks for class assignments.

 Course Methods and Format: This is a studio course with a strong focus on hands-on studies and project-based learning.
 In addition to studio work the course will utilize a combination of lectures, demonstrations, readings, writing, discussions, presentations, in-class group-work, and critique.
 You are expected to spend a great deal of time outside of class working on course content and assignments.
 If you do not have time to devote to this type of work, I suggest that you consider dropping this class or taking it at another time.